SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Wherever you see the word *object* below, it will refer to a single specific instance of a particular class.

-Instances of structures are generally referred to simply as *structs*.
+Instances of structures are generally referred to as *structs*.
 The word ‘struct’ will be used from now on to refer to structure instances (such as ``someSize``), and the word *structure* will be used to refer to their type